SOFTS-White sugar futures hit highest in 5-1/2 years amid India export cap

 COFFEE

-* Dealers said the market remains well supported by tight supplies, with ICE stocks continuing to fall towards the 1 million bag mark KC-TOT-TOT.
+* Dealers said the market remains well supported by tight supplies and low ICE certified stocks that are near the 1 million bag mark KC-TOT-TOT.

+* Fitch Solutions said on Monday it expects Brazil to produce 60 million 60-kg bags of coffee this year, 6.2% more than in 2021.
+It works with an estimate of a crop of 55.22 million bags next year.

 COCOA